woozoo21/machine_unlearning/README.md

 # Machine Unlearning via Gradient Ascent
 **By Joshua Sojan, Tyler Ham, Sashreek Rewatkar**
-This repository contains the code and research paper for studying machine unlearning as an approximation to full retraining.

 ## Overview
 As AI datasets grow and more user data is trained on,